ms/buildtogether.tech/src/research.md

 Some of the most interesting work in software engineering today is coming from people studying how we think when we program and how the ways we think should shape the tools we build.
-For example, <cite>Johnson2020</cite> reverse engineers the cognitive foundations of user interface guidelines, while
-<cite>Chattopadhyay2020</cite> found that roughly 70% of the actions programmers
-later undo could be attributed to <span g="cognitive_bias" i="cognitive bias">cognitive bias</span>.
+For example, [% b Johnson2020 %] reverse engineers the cognitive foundations of user interface guidelines, while [% b Chattopadhyay2020 %] found that roughly 70% of the actions programmers later undo could be attributed to <span g="cognitive_bias" i="cognitive bias">cognitive bias</span>.